Becomer and Fighter, Part I

 a golden sun, with the serpent of knowledge around it.

-A centered, self-actualized human being is to have become marked by a single will, – to will one thing.
+A centered, self-actualized human being is marked by an integrated will, – to will one thing.
 I have known a few individuals, just a few who impressed me as invigorated by a singular passion.
 Such a unity of mind, body, and spirit is a lifetime’s achievement, an earned confidence, to be satisfied that one’s personal judgment is a sufficient standard.
 That is power, having nothing at all to do with the conventional notions of good and evil.

 Thus Spake Zarathustra by Friedrich Nietzsche, trans. by Thomas Common, The Bestowing Virtue, Part 2, No. 22